repengine/pulse/memory-bank/activeContext.md

 * Interactive dashboards with drill-down capabilities for understanding rule behavior

 These improvements will further enhance the robustness, accuracy, and usability of the Recursive AI Training system while addressing the current architectural concerns regarding tight coupling and complex orchestration.
+[2025-05-01 20:35:00] - Extended data persistence capabilities across API plugins to store data during ingestion.
+Implemented persistence in NASDAQ, Google Trends, and OpenAQ plugins following the pattern established in the Alpha Vantage plugin.
+Each plugin now saves request metadata, raw API responses, and processed data to standardized directory structures with timestamps.
+[2025-05-02 09:55:00] - Completed the Historical Timeline Project.
+Implemented phases for Variable and Source Identification, Historical Data Retrieval (including persistence), Data Storage and Standardization (using RecursiveDataStore), Data Verification and Quality Assurance, and Handling Missing Data and Inconsistencies.
+Developed new modules (`historical_data_retriever.py`, `historical_data_transformer.py`, `historical_data_verification.py`, `historical_data_repair.py`) and enhanced the CLI (`cli_historical_data.py`) to manage the historical data pipeline.